-In cases where the Company trades-in old systems as part of sales of new systems, the fair value of the old systems is recorded as inventory, provided that such value can be determined.
+In cases where the Company's customers trade-in old systems as part of sales of new systems, the fair value of the old systems is recorded as inventory, provided that such value can be determined.

-k.
+m.
 Shipping and Handling:

 Shipping and handling fees charged to the Company's customers are recognized as revenue in the period shipped and the related costs for providing these services are recorded as a cost of revenues.
-Revenues from shipping in 2012, 2013 and 2014 were \$617, \$681 and \$931, respectively.
+Revenues from shipping in the years ended December 31, 2013, 2014 and 2015 were \$681, \$931 and \$719 respectively.

-l.
+n.
 Cost of revenues:

-Cost of revenues is comprised mainly of cost of printers and ink production, employees' salaries and related costs, allocated overhead expenses, import taxes and royalties.
+Cost of revenues is comprised mainly of cost of systems and ink production, employees' salaries and related costs, allocated overhead expenses, import taxes and royalties.

-m.
+o.
 Warranty costs: